istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel/README.md

        <img src="images/app.png"/>
      </a>

    - To log into the JBoss EAP Admin Console - open a web browser and go to *http://<PUBLIC_IP_LoadBalancer>:9990*.
-Enter the JBoss EAP username and password to login.
+Enter the JBoss EAP username and password to log in.

      ![alt text](images/admin.png)